-2.7 Website
+2.7 Quercus

-This course will make heavy use of the UofT's Learning Portal (a.k.a.
-Blackboard).
+This course will make heavy use of Quercus (a.k.a.
+Canvas).
 You are responsible for checking it regularly.
 Content includes:

 - Announcements;

 - Copies of the lecture slides;

 - Online quizzes;

 - Tutorial Problem Sets;

-- Additional problems, some with solutions;
+- Additional problems, some with solutions; and

-- Previous tests and exams; and
+- Previous tests and exams.

-- Lecturecasts (i.e., videos of each lecture, posted approximately 24 hours later).